-NOTE – The regional requirement in FCC Order DA 10-534 is defined in terms of e.i.r.p., which is dependent on both the BS emissions at the antenna connector and the deployment (including antenna gain and feeder loss).
+NOTE – The regional requirements in FCC Order DA 20-48 are defined in terms of e.i.r.p., which is dependent on both the BS emissions at the antenna connector and the deployment (including antenna gain and feeder loss).
 The e.i.r.p. level is calculated using: Pe.i.r.p. = PE + Gant where PE denotes the BS unwanted emission level at the antenna connector, Gant equals the BS antenna gain minus feeder loss.
 The requirement defined above provides the characteristics of the base station needed to verify compliance with the regional requirement.

-The following requirement may apply to E-UTRA BS operating in Band 41 in certain regions.
-Emissions shall not exceed the maximum levels specified in Table 2.3.3-7.

-TABLE 2.3.3-7

-Additional operating band unwanted emission limits for Band 41